The King’s Farewell: The end of Felix Hernandez’s long, complicated journey with the Mariners

 Over the past four seasons, he’s made 82 starts and one relief appearance with a 26-33 record and 4.84 ERA.

 Redemption, at least with the Mariners, is no longer a possibility.
-The end is here.

 Act IV — An unwritten future

-The memories you keep of Felix Hernandez are up to you.
-Do you keep the pitching warrior, who pledged loyalty to an organization that wasted his prime but still found greatness, close to your heart?
+The memories you keep of Felix Hernandez are your own.
+Do you hold the pitching warrior, who pledged loyalty to an organization that wasted his prime but still found greatness when his playing environment screamed failure, close to your heart?
 Or do you feel resentment toward a pitcher who got paid, didn’t do his best to fight off decline and never could make good on a playoff pledge?

 It may change with time.

 Hernandez will emerge from the bullpen Thursday night at T-Mobile Park.
-Aloe Blacc’s “The Man” will blare through the sound system with the final King’s Court rising, chanting and waving cards that say “Thanks!”
+Aloe Blacc’s “The Man” will blare through the sound system:

 It will be his last time in a Mariners uniform as a player.
 His performance versus the A’s, good or bad, won’t define him or his time in Seattle.
 There are too many layers, too many emotions, too much joy mixed with regret.
 And when he’s done, the ovation will be loud and sincere.